THS Annual Report 2008

 President’s Annual Report for 2010

 Good evening and welcome to the 45th Annual Meeting of the Tappantown Historical Society.
-I am Carol LaValle, president of the
+I am Carol LaValle, president of

-carrying out the society’s mission of education about and preservation of Tappan’s heritage.
+diligent in carrying out the society’s mission of education about and preservation of Tappan’s heritage.

 The board members are directors Susan Gewirtz, John Morton, Michael Fiorentino, Ginny McCarthy, Joe Napoli, Pam Peters (who